mirzaakhena/belajar-android/README.md

 Build Setup tasks
 -----------------
-setupBuild - Initializes a new Gradle build. [incubating]
+setupBuild - Initializes a new Gradle build. [incubating] wrapper - Generates Gradle wrapper files. [incubating]

 Help tasks
 ----------
-dependencies - Displays all dependencies declared in root project 'complete'. dependencyInsight - Displays the insight into a specific dependency in root project 'complete'. help - Displays a help message projects - Displays the sub-projects of root project 'complete'. properties - Displays the properties of root project 'complete'. tasks - Displays the tasks runnable from root project 'complete' (some of the displayed tasks may belong to subprojects).
+dependencies - Displays all dependencies declared in root project 'initial'. dependencyInsight - Displays the insight into a specific dependency in root project 'initial'. help - Displays a help message projects - Displays the sub-projects of root project 'initial'. properties - Displays the properties of root project 'initial'. tasks - Displays the tasks runnable from root project 'initial'.

 Install tasks
 -------------